inaimathi/gtypist-single-space/gtypist.typ

 I:(5) Pointed Paragraph (q z)
 *:_M_R_L41
-S:    I quit the quiz when I saw the quantity of queer hazy :questions.
+S:I quit the quiz when I saw the quantity of queer hazy :questions.
 To seize lesser prizes required answers to a :dozen queries.
 Only a quarter of the quotas qualified with
  :zest.
 Many had zero when the quiz asked: In what zones are